 - Speak directly to the student.
 Do not ask the interpreter to “tell him/her.”

-- A small number of Deaf and Hearing-Impaired students, who do not use sign language as their primary communication tool, use a Real Time Captioner (RTC) in the classroom.
-In this instance, the RTC takes down everything that is said in the classroom via laptop, and the student reads it in real time on the screen.
-In this case, the student and the RTC must sit next to each other, and the RTC will require electrical outlets for their equipment.
-Again, the student needs to sit in the front of the classroom away from glare.
+- A small number of DHH students, who do not use sign language as their primary communication tool, use a Real Time Captioner (RTC) in the classroom.
+In this instance, the RTC types everything that is said in the classroom via laptop, and the student reads it in real time on the screen.
+In this case, the student and the RTC must sit next to each other, and the RTC will require electrical outlets for the equipment.
+Again, the student needs to sit in the front of the classroom and away from glare.

 - Some students rely on lip reading to help them understand what is being said.
 Lip reading is an aptitude that is NOT dependent on the level of hearing loss.
 Some profoundly deaf people are excellent lip readers while some hard of hearing people with a good deal of residual hearing are not as skilled.
 Also, a word that is not in the receiver’s vocabulary cannot be lip read.
 If a student prefers to lip read, please speak at a normal rate and volume.
 Do not exaggerate movements.
 If you notice the student is not understanding you, it is more beneficial to re-phrase the communication rather than repeat what has already been said.